ghubnerr/blog-website-template/README.md

 3. Enter the content of your blog post in the "Body" field.
 4. Click the "Publish" button to submit the post.

 The post will be saved, and you will be redirected to the home page where you can see the newly published post.
+With a Cloud-hosted MongoDB Atlas integration, your posts will not be lost, and you can even access them from the Atlas UI website to perform multiple operations with it.

 ## Viewing Individual Blog Posts
 Each blog post can be viewed individually by clicking on its title on the home page.